andry-tino/PlessPP/README.md

 Without the bloody controller in your hand, you are free to deliver your presentation using both hands.
 Body language is important, sacrificing one hand is no more necessary!

+### Algorithm explained
+[Here](https://www.wolframcloud.com/objects/12542f59-8a80-4bf3-92a7-5bd0b5eb6321) is an overview about how we do the gesture detection.

 ## Code of Conduct
 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.